rackerlabs/technical-blog/content/blog/2021/2021-01-12-using-spot-instances-with-kubernetes-kops/index.md

         Changes may require instances to restart: kops rolling-update cluster

-3. #### Kops rolling-update cluster [–yes]
+#### 3. Kops rolling-update cluster [–yes]

-You’ll probably want to run **kops rolling-update cluster** first.
-This will give a report of what kops will do.
-Usually, your report will look something like the following:
+You probably want to run `kops rolling-update cluster` first.
+This gives a report of what kops will do.
+Usually, your report looks similar to the following:

             Using cluster from kubectl context: nfox.k8s.local